michael2012z/BitBible/markdown/KJV/files/Job.md

 2. Hear my words, O ye wise men; and give ear unto me, ye that have knowledge.

-3. For the ear trieth words, as the mouth tasteth meat.mouth: Heb. palate
+3. For the ear trieth words, as the mouth tasteth meat.

 4. Let us choose to us judgment: let us know among ourselves what is good.

 5. For Job hath said, I am righteous: and God hath taken away my judgment.

-6. Should I lie against my right? my wound is incurable without transgression.my wound: Heb. mine arrow
+6. Should I lie against my right? my wound is incurable without transgression.

 7. What man is like Job, who drinketh up scorning like water?